The Adult Sensory Support Team

 - advise about specialist equipment and adaptions to your home

-- inform you about welfare rights and disability benefits including Disability Living Allowance and help you to complete the paperwork
+- inform you about welfare rights and disability benefits including Personal Independence Payment and help you to complete the paperwork

 - provide information on local support groups

-- put you in contact with advocacy services where independent help is required
+- put you in contact with advocacy services when independent help is required

 We can also help you: